ballerina-platform/ballerina-distribution/examples/jms-consumer-acknowledgement/jms_consumer_acknowledgement.md

-# JMS message producer - Produce message
+# JMS message producer - Manual acknowledgment

 The `jms:MessageConsumer` allows manual acknowledgment for received messages.
 A `jms:MessageConsumer` can be initialized by using a `jms:Session` object.
 To configure manual acknowledgment mode,  create a `jms:Session` object with acknowledge mode set to `jms:CLIENT_ACKNOWLEDGE`.